aurakle/aurakle.github.io/about.md

 ### English

-This Starwatch is my bulwark of thought.
+This Starwatch is my thoughts' face.
 But perhaps you wish to know who *I* am.
 The answer to that question is complex, but I shall do my best to explain.

 I am often referred to by the following common identifiers: Aurora, Aura, and Auri.
 I am also jokingly referred to as Aur by some folks.
 My pronouns are they/she/it and I appreciate when they are used in tandem.
 I am a Canadian transgender woman and *not*-woman with a particular love for writing, programming, and reading.